 | affected_teams | string[] | Teams whose work changes because of this decision | Data Platform, Product Analytics, Backend |

-The Cowork workflow runs on a weekly cadence, processing all meeting transcripts generated since the last run.
-It uses two agents with distinct responsibilities:
+The workflow runs weekly, processing every transcript generated since the last run.
+Two agents, two distinct responsibilities:

-The extraction prompt is the hardest part to get right.
-Meeting transcripts are messy.
-Decisions are often implicit.
-Someone says "okay, let's go with option B then" and that is a decision — but there is no formal announcement, no gavel, no explicit declaration.
+Extraction is the hard part.
+Transcripts are messy.
+Decisions are usually implicit.
+Someone says "okay, let's go with option B then" — that is a decision.
+There is no formal announcement.
+No gavel.
+No declaration.

-The prompt needs to handle several categories of decision language:
+The prompt has to handle several categories of decision language:

-The prompt also needs to distinguish decisions from opinions, preferences, and speculative statements.
+The prompt also has to distinguish decisions from opinions, preferences, and speculation.
 "I think we should use Postgres" is not a decision.
 "We're going with Postgres" is.
+The whole system fails if the extractor cannot tell those two apart.

 You are a decision extraction agent.
 You will receive a meeting transcript